rduplain/memo/startups-for-people-with-problems.md

 sole decision-maker.
 The total value of each person's equity share is more important than the percentage each founder has.

+Speaking more broadly of collaboration, consensus and alignment are important to just about any organization's culture.
+But they take time and there is a trade-off between giving everybody equal input and empowering an architect to carefully design the business and its vision, model, and product/service.
+At the very least, regardless of whether you have a majority decision-maker, be sure to provide every member of the team (including shareholders) an opportunity to contribute to the direction of the business.

 Regarding the diluted-with-investment 51%/29% split, it's a reasonable proposal when you have one person who has a clear vision, has done startups before, and is going to go full-time.
 The other person in this case could be someone who is